iyeoda/ianyeo-com/blog/2025-01-01-leadership-lessons-from-scaling-proptech.md

 ### Balancing Growth and Profitability

-Achieving 470% revenue growth while maintaining financial discipline required:
+Achieving 470% revenue growth (from £82K to £472K) whilst maintaining financial discipline required:

 **Strategic Investment Priorities**
 1. Product development and AI capabilities
 2. Enterprise sales team expansion
-3. Customer success and retention programs
+3. Customer success and retention programmes
 4. Strategic partnerships and integrations

 **Capital Efficiency**
 - Maintained lean operations where possible
 - Focused on high-impact marketing channels
-- Optimized customer acquisition costs through referral programs
+- Optimised customer acquisition costs through referral programmes
+- Achieved industry-leading 46-day DSO (Days Sales Outstanding)

 ## Key Lessons for Future Leaders

 ### 1. Embrace the Long Game
 PropTech sales cycles are extended, but the payoff in terms of customer lifetime value and market position is significant.
 Patience and persistence are essential.
+Our average sales cycle was 70 days, but we achieved £20K lifetime value per customer.

 ### 2. Domain Expertise is Non-Negotiable
 Success in construction technology requires deep understanding of industry workflows, pain points, and decision-making processes.
-Invest in building this expertise within your team.
+As a Chartered Civil Engineer with 25+ years in the industry, this expertise proved invaluable.

 ### 3. Technology Must Solve Real Problems
 Avoid the temptation to build technology for technology's sake.
 Every feature should address a specific, measurable problem that customers are willing to pay to solve.
+Our focus on saving 1.5 hours per day in productivity resonated deeply with customers.

 ### 4. Culture Scales or Breaks
-As we grew from a small team to 470+ enterprise customers, maintaining our culture of innovation, customer focus, and quality became both more challenging and more critical.
+As we grew to serve 470 active organisations across 158 sites and projects, maintaining our culture of innovation, customer focus, and quality became both more challenging and more critical.

 ## Preparing for the Next Chapter

-The acquisition of Operance represents not an endpoint, but a transition to the next phase of growth and impact.
+The successful acquisition represents not an endpoint, but a transition to the next phase of growth and impact.
 The lessons learned from this journey—about leadership, market positioning, team building, and strategic execution—continue to inform my approach to technology leadership.

 For leaders embarking on similar journeys in PropTech or other traditional industries ripe for disruption, remember that success comes from the intersection of technological innovation, deep domain expertise, and disciplined execution.

 ---

-*This post reflects on lessons learned during my tenure as CEO of Operance (2016-2025), where we achieved 470% revenue growth and successful acquisition.
-I'm currently available for C-suite, board advisory, and PE/VC operating partner roles.*
+*This post reflects on lessons learned during my tenure as CEO of Operance (2016-2025), where I led the company to achieve 470% revenue growth from £82K to £472K and positioned it for successful acquisition.
+As a Chartered Civil Engineer and author of 'BIM for Estates', I bring unique perspective on bridging traditional construction with cutting-edge technology.
+I'm currently exploring new opportunities in C-suite, board advisory, and PE/VC operating partner roles.*